JuicEmatic/LinkCatcher/README.md

 ![Some web 2.0 shit](/assets/images/screenshot.png  "love a good windows form")

-Up to 3 additional paramters are also displayed as plain text in new lines underneath the link, in the event that the link you've clicked has them.
+Up to 3 additional parameters are also displayed as plain text in new lines underneath the link, in the event that the link you've clicked has them.

 ## Why would you want to do this?
 I have on occasion accidentally clicked a link that has opened straight up in my browser.